tlaanemaa/tinioc/README.md

 Dependency injection brings massive benefits but applying it often means using a library that does things under the hood which might not be obvious, some magic is happening.
 This tends to drive people away because, as engineers, we like to know how our stuff works.
 That is compounded by the fact that dependency injection libraries often constraint you to some specific coding style, most often object-oriented design with classes.

 Tinioc solves that.
-The library's dead simple, you can easily go through the whole container implementation in one sitting, [have a look](https://github.com/tlaanemaa/tinioc/blob/main/src/container.ts)!
+The library's dead simple, you can easily go through the whole container implementation in one sitting, [see for yourself](https://github.com/tlaanemaa/tinioc/blob/main/src/container.ts)!
 It also sets almost no constraints on your coding style, you can use functions or classes or whatever you like to use.
 The only constraint placed is that your components should be registered as factory functions, within that constraint you're free to do whatever you want.
 This simplicity and freedom are enabled by the simple concept of an injector function.
 Tinioc doesn't build dependency graphs, it doesn't even deal with dependency scopes, all it does is give you an injector function to inject your dependencies where you need them.
 This way you're free to use it however you want.

 Here's an example of how the injector function is used to inject a dependency into a component: